Prostate-specific antigen: PSA in other biologic fluids and tissues

 The term prostate-specific antigen is a misnomer: it is an antigen but is not specific to the prostate.
 Although present in large amounts in prostatic tissue and semen, it has been detected in other body fluids and tissues.

 In women, PSA is found in female ejaculate at concentrations roughly equal to that found in male semen.
 Other than semen and female ejaculate, the greatest concentrations of PSA in biological fluids are detected in breast milk and amniotic fluid.
 Low concentrations of PSA have been identified in the urethral glands, endometrium, normal breast tissue and salivary gland tissue.
 PSA also is found in the serum of women with breast, lung, or uterine cancer and in some patients with renal cancer.

+Immunohistochemistry for PSA in a lymph node, showing metastatic prostate cancer with cytoplasmic staining.

 Tissue samples can be stained for the presence of PSA in order to determine the origin of malignant cells that have metastasized.

 Interactions

 Prostate-specific antigen has been shown to interact with protein C inhibitor.

 Prostate-specific antigen interacts with and activates the vascular endothelial growth factors VEGF-C and VEGF-D, which are involved in tumor angiogenesis and in the lymphatic metastasis of tumors.